-This Part of the Plan sets out the objectives and planning controls that will be applied to the assessment of residential development.
+This Part of the Plan sets out the objectives and planning controls that will be applied to the assessment of all types of residential development, including seniors housing, and commercial development ancillary to a primary residential use, such as bed and breakfast establishments, exhibition homes and home occupations.
 This Part also contains controls for non-residential development which is permissible within a residential zone, including Educational Establishments and Places of Public Worship.
+While such development is also permissible with consent on business zoned land Council is particularly concerned to control such development where there may be impacts on surrounding residential communities and therefore these controls are in this Part of the Plan.